Ashwin Sundar

 “Just don’t stare into any bitmaps.
 Anyone try to show you a raw bitmap lately?
 Like, in the Metaverse1?”

-Before getting into why I just quoted a highly indecipherable book with extremely convoluted analogies, let me set the scene.
-It is 2014, and I am in graduate school for biomedical engineering.
-Having determined that biological sciences were not my forte, I made a late pivot to study engineering finally.
-Specifically, I wanted to study computer science, but the graduate programs I contacted told me to apply after getting another 4-year bachelor’s degree, but in computer science instead.
+It is now 2014, and I am in graduate school for biomedical engineering.
+Having determined that biological sciences were not my forte, I made a late pivot to study engineering.
+Specifically, I wanted to study computer science, but the graduate programs I contacted didn’t feel like I was qualified to study graduate computer science after receiving middling grades in a completely unrelated field.

 We’re getting back to Snow Crash soon, and to get there we need to explore another experience I had at this time.
 I worked as a barista at Starbucks by day, and by evening I would peruse the /r/starbucks subreddit, itself its own text-based metaverse.
-Here, I opted an alter ego as a manic Starbucks employee working at an insane company, with zealous passion for the store.
-Here is one story written by that persona:
+Here, I co-opted an alter ego as a manic Starbucks employee that had zealous, patriotic passion for his store and his company.
+Here is one story:

 “Bling!!!!”